pachet/promix/README.md

 I'd like to extend a special thank you to everyone who lent advice and helped me create this module.

-A special thank you to [domenic](https://github.com/domenic) for his work, on Promises/A+ in particular and towards an inclusion of promises in ECMA in general.
+A special thank you to [domenic](https://github.com/domenic) for his work, on Promises/A+ in particular and towards an inclusion of promises in ES in general.